Consorts of the Jiaqing Emperor: Qianlong era

 Concubine An was born on the 1 March 1785.

 Jiaqing era

-Lady Guwalgiya entered Forbidden City in 1801 after triennial Elegant Women Selection and was given a title "First Class Female Attendant An" (安常在, "an" meaning "peaceful").
-Her residence in the Forbidden City was Palace of Earthly Honor (翊坤宫).
-"Draft History of Qing" mentions that First Class Female Attendant An didn't receive her promotional document.
+Lady Guwalgiya entered Forbidden City in 1801 after triennial imperial selection and was given a title "First Class Female Attendant An" (安常在; "an" meaning "peaceful").
+Her residence in the Forbidden City was the Palace of Earthly Honor.
+The Draft History of Qing mentions that First Class Female Attendant An didn't receive her promotional document.
 She remained childless during Jiaqing era and was never promoted.

 Daoguang era

 In August 1821, Lady Guwalgiya was promoted to "Dowager Concubine An" (皇考安嫔).
 She lived together with Concubine Rong and Consort Xin in the Eastern Longevity Palace (寿东宫).
-Concubine An died on 29 July 1837 at 3 am and was interred in Chang Mausoleum in Western Qing tombs.
+Concubine An died on 29 July 1837 and was interred in the Chang Mausoleum in the Western Qing tombs.